There are many types of anxiety, and all of them have different symptoms. But they tend to have one thing in common, and that's

 "I encourage people to write down their worries during this window every day,"

 clinical psychologist Sari Chait, PhD, tells Bustle.
 "If someone does this regularly, it helps shape their behavior and environment so they begin to associate only certain times of day and even locations for worrying, which can help them stop worrying so much at other times."
+14 Laugh It Up

 Even when you don't feel like laughing, focusing on something funny can help break you out of an anxious cycle.